Clock ident: Asia

 In Singapore, Mediacorp broadcast clocks before their news programs.
+From 1 June 1980, such clocks were sponsored.

 In Thailand, Channel 3 used to air an analogue clock ident before their news programs in 1986–1995 after Channel 3 cancelled their joint news program with Channel 9, and in sign-off sequences before it became 24 hours in 2002, but while TV3 had temporary closedowns in May 2010, TV3 did not use clock idents.
 Between the 1990s and 2009, Channel 3 aired digital clock video counting up to 8 am and 6 pm for the national anthem.
 Currently, clocks incorporated to Hourly News Updates on both Channel 3 (Channel 3 HD, Flash News) and Channel 3 SD (News 28).
 Channel 7 used clock idents in the 1990s, and again between January and February 2010 before becoming 24 hours broadcasting on 1 March 2010.
 Channel 11 used digital clock idents in sign-ons before becoming 24-hour broadcasting on 1 April 2008.
 Thai PBS used clock idents in 2016 Before Breakfast Program.
 Channel 5 and Modernine TV are not known to use clock idents.
 Voice TV using digital clock counting down for 5 seconds before morning edition of Voice News that replaced Wake Up Thailand in 2014.

 In Vietnam, VTV and HTV broadcast clocks at sign-on.
 On VTV, digital clocks are broadcast for 3 seconds before the main news program.
 But Hanoi Television have broadcast a clock ident sign on 5:30 am since 1997.
 THVL broadcast clocks at sign on until 2012.

 In Israel, in the period between the 1970s and the 90s, Channel 1 showed a clock ident before Mabat (primetime news) or some other news programs, as well as sometimes during closedown.
 Nowadays, Israeli TV stations replace them with ads or other programs.
 As of recently, a short countdown ident announcing the news is played, however, since the news program starts at a much more random time, there is no clock on screen.